lmaisenbacher/slapdash/docs/components.md

 ### Hidden attributes

-Attributes named with a leading underscore (e.g. `_hidden`) are never rendered by the plugin.
+Attributes named with a leading underscore (e.g. `_hidden`) are never rendered by the dashboard.
 This is useful to implement internal functionalities.

 ## Properties